eraybasar/pesdk-docs/_guides/ios/v10/features/stickers.md

 Stickers are inserted into the SDK using the static property `StickerCategory.all`, which is an array of `StickerCategory` objects.
 A `StickerCategory` object holds the metadata of a sticker category, such as its preview image or the title and has an array of `Sticker` objects, which again hold the metadata for a `Sticker`, such as its `imageURL` and `thumbnailURL`.
 The `Sticker` class can handle local and remote resources.
-Supported formats are jpeg and png
+Supported formats are jpeg and png.

 {% capture first_snippet %}
 Swift